-The project location extends from Hinsdale to Brattleboro over the Connecticut River via NH Route 119, by way of two bridges spanning either side of Hinsdale Island situated mid-way between the two shorelines.
-The western bridge, the Anna Hunt Marsh Bridge, is located on the Brattleboro side and intersects at a grade crossing of the NECR and Vermont Routes 5 and 142, known locally as "Malfunction Junction".
+The project location extends from Hinsdale to Brattleboro over the Connecticut River via NH Route 119 which becomes VT Route 119 on the Vermont side of the river, by way of two bridges spanning either side of Hinsdale Island situated mid-way between the two shorelines.
+The western bridge, the Anna Hunt Marsh Bridge, is located on the Brattleboro side and intersects at a grade crossing of the NECR and Vermont Routes 5, 119, and 142, known locally as "Malfunction Junction", due to the poor configuration of the intersection and resulting heavy congestion.
 The eastern side of the channel is home to the Charles Dana Bridge where NH Route 119 follows the river shoreline into the town of Hinsdale.

 For the purposes of the BUILD Transportation Discretionary Grants Program, the project location is considered rural, with Brattleboro being identified as an Urban Cluster.
 Based upon the 2010 census, the populations of Brattleboro and Hinsdale were 12,046 and 4,046, respectively.
+The US Department of the Treasury has identified Brattleboro as a "low income community" and Opportunity Zone (50025968500) and Hinsdale as a "severely distressed" New Market Tax Credit (NMTC) Zone.

 The bridge is a critical facility for the movement of people and goods, locally, regionally, nationally, and internationally.
-NH Route 119 is the southernmost connection from the rural southwest region of New Hampshire to Interstate 91 in Vermont connecting the region to Canada to the north, and New England's larger ports and intermodal facilities to the south.
+VT/NH Route 119 is the southernmost connection from the rural southwest region of New Hampshire to Interstate 91 in Vermont connecting the region to Canada to the north, and New England's larger ports and intermodal facilities to the south.